New to the vegan lifestyle? Good choice! You’ve probably been wondering what kind of snacks you have to switch to eating now.

 But that doesn’t mean you can’t make it healthier and more enjoyable!
 You can add your favorite sliced fruits like strawberries and bananas and have it in almond milk or any other kind of nut milk.

 Tortilla chips are vegan but the processed kind you get at the store has added vegetable oil and excess salt.
 But worry not!
 Luckily, making tortilla chips at home is super easy.
 All you have to do is cut a few tortillas in slices, brush them with olive oil and bake for 15 minutes at 350°F.

 You can have tortilla chips with a number of different condiments like guacamole, hummus, and salsa.
 Salsa also has a high content of vitamin C, potassium and lycopene which parents heart disease.

 18. Peanut Butter and Banana

-Peanut butter and banana is a vegan match made in heaven!
+Peanut butter and banana are a vegan match made in heaven!